 Before you take the first step toward a career in acupuncture, you need to be sure it’s right for you — and for your future.
 It’s also worth bearing in mind that not everyone has the skills required to be a successful acupuncturist.
 In addition to strong communication skills, you need steady hands and good hand-eye coordination.

-Call into your local clinic and book a session.
-This is the best way to fully understand the practice and the benefits it delivers.
+Call your local clinic and book a session.
+This is the best way to fully understand the practice and the benefits of acupuncture.
 Speak to the practitioner about everything from the training to the day-to-day challenges involved.
 You need to go into this new career with your eyes wide open — and who better to open your eyes than someone who has traveled that path?

 The certifications required to practice acupuncture vary from state to state.
 Before you can choose the best course in the best college, you need to know that your qualifications will earn you a license in your home state.
 For example, each state has its own rules on “scope of practice.”
 Exactly what services you can offer with a license depends on which state you’ll be practicing in.